tomas99vogel/github-metrics-api/README.md

 - **Architecture**:
   - AWS, using SAM
   - Serverless: Simple, cost-effective, no infrastructure management needed for this use case
-     - Uses event polling and processing via Lambda with SQS decoupling for event processing.
-Polling uses DynamodDB as state storage to lookup the last Etag
+     - Logic for event polling and processing via Lambda with SQS decoupling.
+Polling uses DynamoDB as state storage to lookup the last Etag
      - Events are stored in DynamoDB with schema designed for specific metrics
      - Endpoints are published through API Gateway